kalgynirae/lumeh.org/pages/music.md

 * The First Noel
 * Il est né
 * Sing We Now of Christmas
-* Lo, How a Rose E'er Blooming
+* Lo, How a Rose E’er Blooming
 * Up on the House Top
 * Jingle Bells
 * Do You Hear What I Hear?